pato-1441/exa/docs/src/content/docs/webhooks.md

 This webhook is sent whenever a transaction is updated.
 Note that the transaction may not have been created before this update.
 Triggered for events such as incremental authorizations or reversals (a type of refund).
+The `receipt` exist only if an onchain transaction is necessary.

 | field | type | description | example |
 | --- | --- | --- | --- |